samuelhklumpers/mfi-photosynthetics/README.md

 # mfi-photosynthetics
 MFI - Photosynthetics

-To reproduce the results for generating PSFs, one can import the file PSF\_Generator.py and running the following piece of code:
+To reproduce the results for generating PSFs, one can import the file PSF\_Generator.py and run the following piece of code:

 ```Python
 from PSG_Generator import *